 - Ability to maintain a professional demeanor and to relate in a professional manner to patients and other health care professionals

 - Ability to accept feedback and respond with appropriate behavior or modification of behavior

 - Ability to tolerate and function effectively under stress

 Competencies in each of the four categories are expected to be demonstrated throughout the program.
 These technical standards are consistent with the expectations of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 They will be reviewed and updated to reflect the competencies necessary to safely and adequately perform in both an academic and clinical setting.

-Any applicant who has a question about whether he or she can meet these standards should contact Eric Boyce, associate dean for academic affairs, at email@example.com or 209.946.3144 and/or the Office of Services for Students with Disabilities at firstname.lastname@example.org or 209.946.3221 to inquire about eligibility for receiving reasonable accommodations.
+Any applicant who has a question about whether he or she can meet these standards should contact the Office of Academic Affairs (email@example.com or 209.946.7644) and/or the Office of Services for Students with Disabilities (firstname.lastname@example.org or 209.946.3221) to inquire about eligibility for receiving reasonable accommodations.
 Reasonable accommodation may be made as long as it does not fundamentally alter the nature of the program offered and does not impose an undue hardship such as those that cause a significant expense, difficulty or are unduly disruptive to the educational process.

 *Applicants are also encouraged to carefully read the Intern Pharmacist Application and Instructions.
 If any of the questions asked in the application requiring a mandatory answer are a cause for concern, the student must directly contact the California State Board of Pharmacy or the state board of pharmacy with jurisdiction over his/her state of future practice.
 Students are expected to meet the requirements for intern licensure during the first semester of the curriculum.